 If you should develop symptoms suggestive of Coronavirus infection (fever, coughing, shortness of breath), don’t go to the doctor!
 Stay at home, and call the Mediclinic coronavirus hotline at 0860240024, or the DoH coronavirus hotline at 0800029999.

-Some other sources of information:
+Some other sources of information on COVID generally: